Simple Terraform Example¶

 Note

-The actual SSH public key value should be provided through the keypair
+The actual SSH public key value should be provided through the keypair variable in variables.tf or through Terraform variables at runtime.

 ports_app.tf¶